zendeskgarden/react-components/packages/theming/README.md

 # @zendesk/garden-react-theming

-The Theming package includes several utility components relating to theming and RTL capabilities in the [Zendesk Garden Design System](http://garden.zendesk.com/).
+The Theming package includes several utility components relating to theming and RTL capabilities in the [Garden Design System](http://zendeskgarden.github.io/).

 ## Installation